 - Not for regular birth control

 - Does NOT protect against sexually transmitted infections

 Emergency contraception commonly referred to as the morning-after pill, Plan B (which is a brand), or EC, is not the “abortion pill.”
 It postpones ovulation before pregnancy can occur, emergency contraception serves as a safe and effective birth control option when things don’t work out as planned.
 When you fear that you could become pregnant because your contraception failed or because you had unprotected sex, you need fast, timely access to this backup birth control option.

 If Preventeza/ Levonorgestrel Tablet, 1.5 mg is taken as directed, it can significantly decrease the chance that you will get pregnant.
 About 7 out of every 8 women (unfortunately, the study did not include N/B folks or trans men) who would have gotten pregnant will not become pregnant.

-*There is evidence that progesterone only EC (over the counter EC) is less effective for larger people.
-Ella or a copper IUD insertion may be the best option if you weight more than 170 lbs
+*There is evidence that progesterone only EC (over the counter EC) is less effective (still effective, but not as much) for larger folks.
+Ella or a copper IUD insertion may be the best option if you weigh more than 170 lbs

 Some may experience the following side effects:

 - Changes in your period, such as a period that is heavier or lighter or a period that is early or late.
 If your period is more than a week late, you may be pregnant.